Samuel-Cavada/Microsoft-Intune-Highlights/README.md

 # Microsoft-Intune-Highlights

-→ Viewed information about each company device, including hardware and software installed on it, ensuring accurate inventory management.

-→ Verified device compliance, guiding and assisting in the mass implementation of Intune on employee phones to ensure compliance with company data security policies.

-→ Retrieved recovery keys like BitLocker to help unlock locked devices, ensuring minimal disruption and maintaining productivity.

 ➜ Deployed and managed endpoint configurations through Microsoft Intune, ensuring compliance with organizational security policies across all devices.
 ➜ Enforced mobile device management (MDM) policies via Intune to secure remote workforce endpoints.
+➜ Verified device compliance and assisted in the mass rollout of Intune on employee phones to meet company security standards.
+➜ Viewed detailed hardware and software data for each device, supporting accurate asset inventory and lifecycle management.
+➜ Retrieved BitLocker recovery keys to unlock encrypted devices, minimizing downtime and maintaining employee productivity.